learnk8s/knote-js/01_writing_a_note_taking_app.md

 ## Deploying apps with containers

-After creating your app, you can think about how to deploy it.
+After creating your app, the next step is to deploy it.
+There are a few standard ways of deploying an app.

-You could deploy our app to a Platform as a Service (PaaS) like [Heroku](https://www.heroku.com/) and forget about the underlying infrastructure and dependencies.
+1. You could deploy the app to a Platform as a Service (PaaS) like [Heroku](https://www.heroku.com/) and forget about the underlying infrastructure and dependencies.

-Or you could do it the hard way and provision your own VPS, [install nvm](https://github.com/nvm-sh/nvm), create the appropriate users, configure Node.js as well as [PM2](http://pm2.keymetrics.io/) to restart the app when it crashes and [Nginx](https://www.nginx.com/) to handle TLS and path-based routing.
+1. Or you could do it the hard way and provision your own VPS, [install nvm](https://github.com/nvm-sh/nvm), create the appropriate users, configure Node.js as well as [PM2](http://pm2.keymetrics.io/) to restart the app when it crashes and [Nginx](https://www.nginx.com/) to handle TLS and path-based routing.

 However, in recent times, there is a trend to package applications as Linux containers and deploy them to specialised container platforms.